Loot (2011 film): Plot

-Loot revolves around the misadventures of four criminals, comprising Builder (Suniel Shetty), Pandit (Govinda), Akbar (Jaaved Jaaferi), and Wilson (Mahaakshay Chakraborty), who work for one Batliwala (Dalip Tahil).
+Loot revolves around the misadventures of four criminals, comprising Builder, Pandit, Akbar, and Wilson, who work for one Batliwala.
 The four rogues are sent on a mission to Pattaya to rob a house filled with priceless valuables.
-However, the quartet soon discovers that the house they have been sent to rob belongs to a dreaded don named Lalla Bhatti (Mahesh Manjrekar), an unpleasant sod who doesn't think twice about breaking his own brother's arm (Shehzad Khan) for an unpaid debt.
-If robbing a don's residence was not enough, the quarter also managed to get in the way of a 'poetic' spouting intelligence agent VP Singh (Ravi Kishan) keeping tabs on the don, an underworld patriarch Khan (Prem Chopra), and an East Asian thug named Asif trying to trace his stolen car.
+However, the quartet soon discovers that the house they have been sent to rob belongs to a dreaded don named Lalla Bhatti, an unpleasant sod who doesn't think twice about breaking his own brother's arm for an unpaid debt.
+If robbing a don's residence was not enough, the quarter also managed to get in the way of a 'poetic' spouting intelligence agent VP Singh keeping tabs on the don, an underworld patriarch Khan, and an East Asian thug named Asif trying to trace his stolen car.
 Pretty soon, all the characters of the film are pulled into a cat-and-mouse game with each other, with some audio tapes containing some damning conversations being the prize of the game.
-In the climax, the quartet, with some help from a local hustler, Varinder (Mika Singh) and his moll Sharmili (Kim Sharma), manage to set off the bad guys against each other.
+In the climax, the quartet, with some help from a local hustler, Varinder and his moll Sharmili, manage to set off the bad guys against each other.
 But soon enough, it is revealed that Batliwala was behind the whole thing and wanted to set the quartet up to get revenge on his brother, who is now in jail because of them.
 The quartet manages to save themselves and hires Khan to murder Batliwala.